Harikesh666/Javascript/Functions.md

 **Output:**
 ```
 a called
-Uncaught ReferenceError: b is not defined
+TypeError ReferenceError: b is not a function
 ```

 **Explanation:**
-- The function statement `a` is hoisted, so `a()` can be called before the function declaration.
+- The function statement `a` is hoisted with its definition, so `a()` can be called before the function declaration.
-- The function expression `b`, however, is treated like any other variable.
-It is initially assigned `undefined`, so calling `b()` before it is defined results in a `ReferenceError`.
+- The function expression assigned to `b` is treated like a variable declaration.
+It is initially assigned `undefined`, so calling `b()` before it is defined results in a TypeError, because you are attempting to call `undefined` as a function.

 ---